Soumyabrata/Soumyabrata.github.io/research.md

 -->

 # Research
 My research interests include image processing, machine learning, and remote sensing.
 I solve problems in atmospheric science, multimedia, ehealth, and network security.
+My research interests in the theme of atmospheric science strongly align with UN Sustainable Development Goals: (a) [Goal 7: affordable and clean energy](https://www.un.org/sustainabledevelopment/energy/), and (b) [Goal 13: climate action](https://www.un.org/sustainabledevelopment/climate-change/).

 <br />
 Our group is currently working on the following research themes.
 Please navigate into the individual research themes for more details.